Youssefmadani/OIG-Lab/step3.md

 # Creating your first Access Request flow

 Now, on to the exciting stuff!
-We will start by creating an access request flow that is automatically approved, allowing end-users to request access to ApplicationPH.
+We will start by creating an access request flow that is automatically approved, allowing end-users to request access to a dummy application called: *Application 1*.
 From the Access Requests admin UI, navigate to Access Requests and click on the Create request type button on the top right.

 ![](https://raw.githubusercontent.com/Youssefmadani/OIG-Lab/main/Images/step3-1.png)